Earth-leakage circuit breaker: Operation

 An ELCB is a specialised type of latching relay that has a building's incoming mains power connected through its switching contacts so that the ELCB disconnects the power when earth leakage is detected.

-The ELCB detects fault currents from live to the Earth (ground) wire within the installation it protects.
-If sufficient voltage appears across the ELCB's sense coil, it will switch off the power, and remain off until manually reset.
-A voltage-sensing ELCB does not sense fault currents from live to any other Earthed body.
+The ELCB detects fault currents between line and earth (ground) conductors within the portion of the installation it protects.
+If sufficient characteristics of a fault appear across the ELCB's sensing mechanism, then it will switch off the power, and remain off until manually reset.